Service Learning Information

 Important Service Learning Reminders: Service Learning involves learning, benefiting the community and a written reflection.
 Service Learning must be done at a non-profit or governmental organization, the work must be unpaid, and your supervisors must be an adult.
 If you have any questions, see the Service Learning Coordinator or your Counselor before you start your Service Learning.

 - Who can sign my Service Learning Documentation Form?
-A supervisor or site contact from a non-profit or governmental organization must sign your Service Learning Documentation Form.
+A supervisor or site contact from a non-profit or governmental organization must sign your SL Documentation Form.
 A family member or peer cannot sign your Service Form.

 - Where do I turn in my Service Hours Documentation?
-Fully completed Service Learning Documentation should be turned in to the Ballard Counseling Office.
-Be sure to attach a Service Learning Documentation Form to any paperwork (for example, letters, certificates) that you might be given as well during your Service Learning and make sure paperwork is signed.
+Fully completed SL documentation can be emailed to Lindsay Squires at firstname.lastname@example.org.
+Be sure to attach your completed Service Learning Documentation Form (both sides) and attach any paperwork (letters, certificates, etc) given during your Service Learning and make sure paperwork is signed.